Terms of Service

 (1) The delivered goods remain the property of the provider until full payment has been made.

 (2) Legal or actual access by third parties to the reserved goods as well as their loss or damage must be reported to the provider immediately.
-The customer has to reimburse the costs for necessary actions by the provider to protect the rights of the provider.
+The customer has to reimburse the costs for necessary actions by the provider to safeguard the rights of the provider.

 (3) The provider reserves the right to request information from the customer about the whereabouts of the goods delivered at any time.